obezpalko/gh-test/README.md

    it will create `t2.micro` instace and deploy app to it

+   there is python script inside terraform to detect my home provider ip addresses.
+SSH is only allowed from Partner networks

 1. Helm charts are under [gh-test-chart](./gh-test-chart) and applied automatically on the instance creation.

    I didn't realize automatic app updates (because the cluster may still not be created at this time), but I suppose to use 1 of the following methods: